oasis-tcs/idpf-specification/idpf_specification.md

   7. In case if the same field is present in more than 1 descriptor, the value of the field should be the same in all descriptors.
   8. Any context-type information in all descriptors associated with a particular TX message are set consistently.
   9. The TSO message header should not span on more than *max_hdr_buf_per_lso* buffers.
 (Max *max_hdr_buf_per_lso* Descriptors).
-* SW must keep a minimal gap of IECM_TX_RS_MIN_GAP descriptors between 2 descriptors that have their RS flag set(when set to zero, SW does not keep a gap).
+* SW must keep a minimal gap of IDPF_TX_RS_MIN_GAP descriptors between 2 descriptors that have their RS flag set(when set to zero, SW does not keep a gap).
-* SW must keep a minimal gap of IECM_TX_SPLITQ_RE_MIN_GAP descriptors between 2 descriptors that have their RE flag set(when set to zero , SW does not keep a gap).
+* SW must keep a minimal gap of IDPF_TX_SPLITQ_RE_MIN_GAP descriptors between 2 descriptors that have their RE flag set(when set to zero , SW does not keep a gap).
 * RE flag can be set only for queues that operate in “out of order ,split queue” model.
 * When using TSO message SW must follow the Descriptors order:
   1. Single TSO context descriptor with the TSO bit set.